robatwilliams/awesome-webhid/README.md

 Always up to date information - [Chrome Platform Status: WebHID](https://chromestatus.com/features/5172464636133376)

 As of 7 October 2020:
-* Origin trials is started in version 86 (https://developers.chrome.com/origintrials/#/trials/active)
+* Origin trial in version 86 (https://developers.chrome.com/origintrials/#/trials/active)

 ## Good to know
 * WebHID is not a W3C Standard nor is it on the W3C Standards Track<sup>[(ref)](https://wicg.github.io/webhid)</sup>.